epogrebnyak/abacus/README.md

 > I teach accounting information systems...
 I'd be tempted to use abacus as a way of simply showing the structure of a simple AIS.

+> Hey, what a cool job, thanks much.
+Do you plan to make a possibility for RAS accounting?

 ## Install

 ```